This is the multi-page printable view of this section. Click here to print.

 PrivateLink Service IDRequiredEnter the ID of the PrivateLink Service to connect

-• Confirm the Service ID with the PrivateLink Service provider in advance, and after creating the Endpoint, provide the Endpoint ID to the provider
+• Check the Service ID with the PrivateLink Service provider in advance, and after creating the Endpoint, provide the Endpoint ID to the provider

-• Enter using English letters and numbers, 3 to 60 characters
+• Enter 3 ~ 60 characters using English letters and numbers

-4. When the information entry or selection is completed, click the Confirm button.
+4. When information entry and selection is complete, click the Confirm button.

-5. After checking the message in the notification popup, click the Confirm button.
+5. Check the message in the notification popup window, then click the Confirm button.

-• When creation is complete, check the created resource in the PrivateLink Endpoint list.
+• Once creation is complete, verify the created resource in the PrivateLink Endpoint list.

-• To delete the PrivateLink Endpoint list, select the resource to delete from the list and click the Delete button.
+• To delete a PrivateLink Endpoint, select the resource to delete from the list and click the Delete button.

-• To request a connection to the service provider via PrivateLink, you must go through an approval process.
+• To request a connection to a service provider through PrivateLink, you must go through an approval process.

-• When applying for a service connection, you must verify the PrivateLink Service ID of the target in advance.
+• When applying for a service connection, you must check the PrivateLink Service ID to be connected in advance.

-• Before applying for the service, an agreement on usage with the service provider must be completed.
+• Usage agreement with the service provider must be completed before applying for the service.

-• After the user creates a PrivateLink Endpoint, they must deliver the Endpoint ID to the service provider.
-The service provider can verify the user’s Endpoint ID and quickly proceed with usage approval.
+• After the user creates a PrivateLink Endpoint, they must provide the Endpoint ID to the service provider.
+The service provider can check the user’s Endpoint ID and proceed with usage approval quickly.

-PrivateLink Endpoint’s full resource list and detailed information can be viewed and edited.
-PrivateLink Endpoint Details page consists of Details and Operation History tabs.
+You can view and modify the complete resource list and detailed information of PrivateLink Endpoint.
+The PrivateLink Endpoint Details page consists of Details and Operation History tabs.

-To view detailed information about the API service, follow these steps.
+To view detailed information of an API service, follow these steps:

-1. All Services > Application Service > API Gateway menu.
-Go to the Service Home page of API Gateway.
+1. Click the All Services > Application Service > API Gateway menu.
+This will take you to the API Gateway Service Home page.

 2. Click the PrivateLink Endpoint menu on the Service Home page.
-PrivateLink Endpoint List page로 이동합니다.
+This will take you to the PrivateLink Endpoint List page.

-• PrivateLink Endpoint Details page displays status information and additional feature information, and consists of Detail Information and Operation History tabs.
+• The PrivateLink Endpoint Details page displays status information and additional feature information, and consists of Details and Operation History tabs.

 Status DisplayStatus of PrivateLink Endpoint